em1lyy/jaguos-apps-metadata/docs/creating-metadata.md

 ### Adding applications via script
 This repository includes a file called `add-app.sh`.
-If you don't want to create all the files manually, just run it, provide the information needed and voila!
-You're done!
+If you don't want to create all the files manually, just execute it and provide the information for the application.
+Then it creates the metadata automatically.